 Loreburn is committed to keeping rents as low as possible whilst providing good value for money for our customers.
 As a non-profit making charitable organisation, any surpluses we make are reinvested in our existing housing, help fund new services and provide new affordable housing for rent.
 Should you need any help or advice in regards to your rent, please contact us.

 Annually, the Management Committee considers our loan and debt position, our maintenance commitments, cashflow analysis and other costs before proposing a rent level.
 They do this in order to ensure the organisation is financially stable and viable.
 Customers are consulted on the proposed rent levels every year and after receiving their views and considering their feedback, the Committee make a final decision about what the rent levels will be for the following year.

 Paying Your Rent

 Your rent is due every week, in advance.
 We offer a number of different payment methods in order to make paying your rent as easy as possible.
-Please note that as of 28th April 2017 we no longer cash as a means of payment.

 Set up a direct Debit with your bank.